centreon/centreon-documentation/versioned_docs/version-24.04/health/helios.md

 ## Requirements

-- In order for the metrics to reach the Centreon SaaS platform (where the monitoring of the monitoring is done), Helios must be able to access our public endpoint at the following URL:
+- In order for the metrics to reach the Centreon SaaS platform (where the monitoring of the monitoring is done), Centreon Helios must be able to access our public endpoint at the following URL:

     ```https://api.a.prod.mycentreon.com/v1/observability``` (port 443)